Azure/RBatchScoring/README.md

 ## Overview

-In this repository, we use the scenario of product sales forecasting.
+In this repository, we use the scenario of product sales forecasting to demonstrate the recommended approach for batch scoring with R models on Azure.
 This architecture can be generalized for any scenario involving batch scoring using R models.

 ## Design
 ![Reference Architecture Diagram](https://happypathspublic.blob.core.windows.net/assets/batch_forecasting/images/architecture.png)